yvelikova/axway-open-docs/content/en/docs/apigtw_install/installation.md

 Configure the following settings:

 * **Local Management Port**:
-    Enter the local port that the Node Manager uses to manage the API Gateway instance.
+    Enter the local port that the Node Manager uses to manage the gateway instance.
 Defaults to `8085`.
 * **External Traffic Port**:
-    Enter the port that the API Gateway uses for message traffic from external clients.
+    Enter the port that the gateway uses for message traffic from external clients.
 Defaults to `8080`.

 Click **Next** to continue.